rails/rails/guides/source/association_basics.md

 end
 ```

-### The `has_and_belongs_to_many` Association
+### `has_and_belongs_to_many`

-A [`has_and_belongs_to_many`][] association creates a direct many-to-many connection with another model, with no intervening model.
+A [`has_and_belongs_to_many`][] association creates a direct many-to-many
+relationship with another model, with no intervening model.
+This association
-This association indicates that each instance of the declaring model refers to zero or more instances of another model.
+indicates that each instance of the declaring model refers to zero or more
+instances of another model.

-For example, if your application includes assemblies and parts, with each assembly having many parts and each part appearing in many assemblies, you could declare the models this way:
+For example, consider an application with `Assembly` and `Part` models, where
+each assembly can contain many parts, and each part can be used in many
+assemblies.
+You can set up the models as follows:

 ```ruby
 class Assembly < ApplicationRecord